-Ukraine: The UK-bound refugees stuck at Calais
+Ukraine: Refugees to UK turned back at Calais over paperwork

 - IN DEPTH: Full coverage of the conflict

-There are Home Office plans to set up another visa centre in France "en route to Calais", although quite where that might be is still unclear.
-The rumours all add to the frustration and desperation of people who have left their home and lives behind, crossed a continent and are now snagged by British bureaucracy.
+The Home Office now says it has set up a VAC centre in Lille, around 70 miles from Calais.

-A Home Office presence at a local administrative building disappeared yesterday, a sign at the hostel instead advising people to go to Brussels where there are now walk-in appointments, or try to get an appointment in Paris.
+In Calais yesterday, a Home Office presence at a local administrative building disappeared, a sign at the hostel instead advising people to go to Brussels where there are now walk-in appointments, or try to get an appointment in Paris.

 Calais regional administrator Veronique Deprez-Boudier told us it was important that the UK build a more organised team to help people in Calais.
 "Ideally they would get their visas here, and not have to take the train to get a visa," she said.